 Understanding IPv4 Addresses: The Foundation of Internet Communication

-- A physical (hardware) address embedded in a network interface card (NIC).
+- A hardware-based identifier embedded in a device’s network interface card (NIC).

 - A logical address assigned to a device on a network.